Power Automate

 +New|Automation|Cloud flow|Automated

-Cloud flow will be triggered when dataverse row is added, updated or deleted?
+The flow is triggered when a Dataverse row is added, updated, or deleted

 I updated the trigger to run only when a new Lead record was added or when the Description column of an existing row was updated